johngleeson/project-work/README.md

 Small programs demonstating Linux system programming using semaphores / threads etc.

 #### Embedded C
-An Arduino project to cycle through LEDs.
-Written in pure C.
+Arduino projects written in pure C.
+-Project1: Cycles through LEDS using an ADC and Timer
+-Project2: Controls a DC motor via commands send from the keyboard through an emulated serial interface.

 #### Java
 One file is my solution to the "Max Vector" problem.